What happened to Jlloyd Samuel? Ex Aston Villa and Bolton footballer’s death explained, Netflix documentary

 Hide Ad

-In a post shared to Sahimi’s Instagram on 17 may 2018, she wrote: “Tell me how can I live without you?
+In a post shared to Sahimi’s Instagram on May 17, 2018, she wrote: “Tell me how can I live without you?
 Thank you to all those who sympathize and those who did not know about my life, please do not add to my sadness if you do not understand it.”
-In the years since Samuel’s death, Sahimi has continued to post video tributes to the man she calls her husband - her latest post about Samuel was on 5 December last year.
+In the years since Samuel’s death, Sahimi has continued to post video tributes to the man she calls her husband, including one on December 5, 2021.

 Emma also began receiving threats spawned from conspiracy theories about her husband’s death.
 Samuel’s sister Leslie-Ann claimed that Emma had faked her husband’s death, even though an examination of teeth from the body matched Samuel’s dental records.